arpu-nagar/arpu-nagar/README.md

 ### Hello World! 👋

-I'm a 4th-year undergraduate student at the Manipal Institute of Technology, Manipal.
+I'm yet another 4th-year undergraduate student studying Computer Science.

 Currently *trying* to explore Deep Learning and its applications in the fields of Quantitative Finance and Health Care.
 I'm looking to gain some research experience in these fields.